coldmayo/KlaudOS/README.md

 * run run.sh

 ### Commands
-* run klaud --help in the operating system kernel to see the available commands
+* run klaud --help in the operating system kernel OR check commands.md in this repo to see the available commands